johnwalley/allotment/README.md

 Minimum size of this pane.
 Overrides `minSize` set on parent component.

+### priority

+The priority of the pane when the layout algorithm runs.
+Panes with higher priority will be resized first.

+Only used when `proportionalLayout` is false.

 ### preferredSize

 Preferred size of this pane.
 Allotment will attempt to use this size when adding this pane (including on initial mount) as well as when a user double clicks a sash, or the `reset` method is called on the Allotment instance.